milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ];
 ```

-What if we need for our route to also have some dynamic data, not just hardcoded strings?
-We can achieve this by injecting parameters to our route using the column followed with the parameter name, like `:id`.
+We can make routes dynamic by injecting parameters to our route using the column followed with the parameter name, like `:id`.
 If we would now be able to load UserComponent and passing `1` as a parameter, by visiting the route:
 `http://localhost:4200/users/1`